Kendrick Lamar Links Up with U2 Again, on "American Soul"

 For the truth can be awkward

-The track is billed as the partner to “XXX,” which appeared on DAMN.
-It’s less lyrically dense and complex than “XXX” (Bono’s chorus is basically: “You are rock and roll / You and I are rock and roll / You are rock and roll / Came here looking for American Soul” which doesn’t really hold a candle; also he’s not even American, lol) – in fact, in general, it’s a pretty straightforward rock song.
-If you can cope with Bono’s whining then hear it below:
+The track is billed as the partner to «XXX,» which appeared on DAMN.
+It’s less lyrically dense and complex than «XXX» (Bono’s chorus is basically: «You are rock and roll / You and I are rock and roll / You are rock and roll / Came here looking for American Soul» which doesn’t really hold a candle; also he’s not even American, lol)—in fact, in general, it’s a pretty straightforward rock song.
+If you can cope with Bono, then hear it below:

 Follow Noisey on Twitter.